Ensono/amido.github.io/docs/workloads/azure/data/getting_started/core_data_platform_deployment_azure.md

 ## Step 4: Deploy Infrastructure in further environments

 * Deployment to the non-production (nonprod) environment is triggered on a feature branch when a pull request is open
-* Deployment to the production (prod) environment is triggered on merging to the `main/master` branch, followed by manual approval of the release step.
+* Deployment to the production (prod) environment is triggered on merging to the `main` branch, followed by manual approval of the release step.